-We are a clinical stage biopharmaceutical company focused on the research, development and commercialization of engineered DNA-binding proteins for the development of novel therapeutic strategies for unmet medical needs.
-Our current mission is to develop ZFP Therapeutics ®, or human therapeutics based on our proprietary ZFP technology, through early stage clinical testing, strategically partner with biopharmaceutical companies at points of value inflection and have the partner execute late-stage clinical trials and commercial development.
-In the long-term, our goal is to integrate marketing and development operations and to capture the value of late-stage and commercial ZFP Therapeutic products for ourselves.
+We are a clinical stage biopharmaceutical company focused on the research, development and commercialization of engineered DNA-binding proteins as novel therapeutic products for unmet medical needs.
+Our current mission is to develop ZFP Therapeutics ®, based on our proprietary ZFP technology, through early stage clinical testing, strategically partner with biopharmaceutical companies at points of value inflection and have the partner execute late-stage clinical trials and commercial development.
+In the longer-term, our goal is to integrate manufacturing, development and commercial operations to capture the value of our proprietary ZFP Therapeutic products.

 We, and our licensed partners, are the leaders in the research, development and commercialization of zinc finger DNA-binding proteins (ZFPs), a naturally occurring class of proteins.
 We have used our knowledge and expertise to develop a proprietary technology platform.
-ZFPs can be engineered to make ZFP nucleases (ZFNs), proteins that can be used to modify DNA sequences in a variety of ways and ZFP transcription factors (ZFP TFs), proteins that can be used to turn genes on or off.
+ZFPs can be engineered to make ZFP nucleases (ZFNs), proteins that can be used to specifically modify DNA sequences in a variety of ways (genome editing) and ZFP transcription factors (ZFP TFs), proteins that can be used to turn genes on or off (gene regulation).
 As ZFPs act at the DNA level, they have broad potential applications in several areas including human therapeutics, plant agriculture and research reagents, as well as production of transgenic animals and cell-line engineering.

 The main focus for our company is the development of novel human therapeutics and we are building a pipeline of ZFP Therapeutics.
-Our lead ZFP Therapeutic, SB-728-T, a ZFN-modified autologous T-cell product for the treatment of HIV/AIDS, is the first therapeutic application of our ZFN technology and is being evaluated in ongoing clinical trials, a Phase 2 study (SB-728-902, Cohort 5) and a Phase 1/2 study (SB-728-1101) in HIV-infected subjects.
-We expect to present data from this program at appropriate scientific and medical meetings in 2014.
+Our lead ZFP Therapeutic, SB-728-T, a ZFN-modified autologous T-cell product for the treatment of HIV/AIDS, is the first therapeutic application of our ZFN technology and is being evaluated in ongoing clinical trials, including a Phase 2 study (SB-728mR-T-1401) in HIV-infected subjects.
+We expect to present data from this program at appropriate scientific and medical meetings in 2015.

-On January 8, 2014, we established a collaborative partnership with Biogen Idec Inc. (Biogen) to research, develop and commercialize our preclinical ZFP Therapeutic development program, in hemoglobinopathies, and targeting sickle cell disease (SCD) and beta-thalassemia.
+In January 2014, we established a collaborative partnership with Biogen Idec Inc. (Biogen) to research, develop and commercialize our preclinical ZFP Therapeutic development program, in hemoglobinopathies, including sickle cell disease (SCD) and beta-thalassemia.
 We also have a collaborative partnership with Shire International GmbH, formerly Shire AG, (Shire) to research, develop and commercialize certain of our preclinical ZFP Therapeutic development programs, including programs in hemophilia, Huntington's disease (HD) and other monogenic diseases.
 We have proprietary preclinical programs in several lysosomal storage disorders (LSDs).
 In addition, we have research stage programs in other monogenic diseases, including certain immunodeficiencies, as well as central nervous system (CNS) disorders and cancer immunotherapy.